calaxo/goveeRGBPC/README.md

 Please note that this code only works with the H618F model; for other models, the commands may differ.

+SignalRGB, please contact me if this repository bothers you or if you need help integrating it with better code in your app

 Use this code carefully.
 While it does not damage my LED strip, I cannot guarantee that there are no risks involved.

 This project is based on the following repositories: